sindresorhus/globby/readme.md

 Returns an `object[]` in the format `{patterns: string[], options: Object}`, which can be passed as arguments to [`fast-glob`](https://github.com/mrmlnc/fast-glob).
 This is useful for other globbing-related packages.

-Takes the same options as `generateGlobTasks`.
+Takes the same arguments as `generateGlobTasks`.

 ### isDynamicPattern(patterns, options?)